salgua/codeigniter-mlcontent/README.md

           //it will produce "auto"
           $this->session->set_userdata('mlang', 'it');
           echo mlang($product['ml-name']);
-          //it will produce "auto" taking default languafe from session ?>
+          //it will produce "auto" taking default language from session ?>